-The assurance requirements and the minimum strength of function were chosen to be consistent with that level of risk.
-The assurance level is an NNSA AL 1, Functional Assurance, and the minimum strength of function is SOF-basic.
+The assurance level for the UPROPP is NNSA AL 1, Functional Assurance, and the minimum strength of function is SOF-basic.

 1.4 Conventions

 This document is organized based on Annex B of Part 1 of the Common Criteria.
 For each component, an application note may appear.
 Application notes document guidance for how the requirement is expected to be applied.
 For additional guidance, the CC itself should be consulted.
 Following the application note is rationale for the inclusion of the component in the requirement set.